SuzanneNL/star-trail-photography/testing.md

 - Leave one of two fields empty.
 The form tells a user that the empty field needs to be filled in (red color, text).
 - Provide username or password containing forbidden characters.
 The form tells a user that the username or password don't meet the criteria (red color, text).
 - Provide username and password that meet requirements.
 The form will give the fields a green color.
 - Provide a username that already exists and submit the form.
-The user is directed back to the sign up page.
+The user is redirected back to the sign up page.
 A red flash message is visible: 'That username is taken.
 Please try another.'
 - Provide a username that doesn't already exist and submit the form.
-The user is directed to the home page.
+The user is redirected to the home page.
 A green flash message is visible: 'Thank you for signing up!
 Welcome!'
 In the database, a new user is added with an id, username and hashed password.
 The user sees the options Home, Gallery, Profile and Log Out in the navigation bar.

 ### Log In
 - Before logging in, users see the options Home, Gallery, Log In and Sign Up in the navigation bar.
 - In the Log In form: leave one of two fields empty, or both, and try to log in.
 The form tells a user that the empty fields need to be filled in (red color, text).
 - Provide both username and password.
 The form will give the fields a green color.
 - Provide a false username with a false or correct password and submit the form.
-The user is directed back to the log in page.
+The user is redirected back to the log in page.
 A red flash message is visible: 'Incorrect username and/or password.
 Please try again.'
 - Provide a correct username with a false password and submit the form.
-The user is directed back to the log in page.
+The user is redirected back to the log in page.
 A red flash message is visible: 'Incorrect username and/or password.
 Please try again.'
 - Provide a correct username with a correct password and submit the form.
-The user is directed to the home page.
+The user is redirected to the home page.
 A green flash message is visible: 'Welcome, <username>!'
 A session cookie is added, as can be seen in the Chrome DevTool (go to Application, Cookies, click on the URL, you will see the session cookie).
 The user sees the options Home, Gallery, Profile and Log Out in the navigation bar.
 In the gallery, a user will see an 'add your image' button.
 And underneath previously added image, he will see edit and delete buttons.

 ### Log Out
 - Click on 'Log Out' in the navigation bar.
-The user is directed to the Log In page.
+The user is redirected to the Log In page.
 A green flash message is visible: 'You have been logged out'.
 The session cookie is deleted, as can be seen in the Chrome DevTool (go to Application, Cookies, click on the URL, you will no longer see the session cookie).
 The website is displayed as it was before logging in.

 ### Change Password
 - Click on 'Change Password' on the profile page.
-The user is directed to the change password form.
+The user is redirected to the change password form.
 His username is filled in, the password field is empty.
 - In the form, leave the password field empty and try to submit.
 The form tells a user that the empty field needs to be filled in (red color, text).
 - Provide a password that doesn't meet requirements.
 The form will give the field a red color and warn the user that it doesn't meet the requirements.
 - Provide a password that meets the requirements.
 The form will give the fields a green color.
-After submitting, the user is directed to the profile page.
+After submitting, the user is redirected to the profile page.
 A green flash message is visible: 'Your password has been updated!'
 The new password has been hashed and stored in the database.
 - Try again.
 Now change the username and provide a password that meets the requirements.
-After submitting, the user is directed to the profile page.
+After submitting, the user is redirected to the profile page.
 A green flash message is visible: 'Your password has been updated!'.
 The username has not been changed, as this form only serves to change the password.
 The new password has been hashed and stored in the database.

 ### Delete Account
 - Click on 'Delete Account' on the profile page.
 A modal pops up asking the user if he is sure he wants to delete his account.
 - A user can click on 'Cancel'.
 The modal closes and he is back on the profile page.
 - A user can click on 'I'm Sure' to confirm his choice to delete his account.
-The user is then logged out, his account is deleted from the database, and he is directed to the sign up page.
+The user is then logged out, his account is deleted from the database, and he is redirected to the sign up page.
 A green flash message is visible: 'Your account has been removed'.
 The session cookie is deleted, as can be seen in the Chrome DevTool (go to Application, Cookies, click on the URL, you will no longer see the session cookie).
 The website is displayed as it was before logging in.
 - After deleting his account, his images will stay in the gallery under his former account name.

 ### Gallery